 Someone who struggles with anxiety or panic attacks may find relief with the aid of a drug like Xanax.
-Xanax is a sedative in the benzo class of drugs that quickly calm your system.
-Xanax is also a drug with a high abuse potential.
-Because the body will quickly build up tolerance to the effects of Xanax, it can often lead to addiction.
+Xanax is a sedative in the benzo class of drugs that quickly calms your system.
+Xanax is also a drug with high abuse potential.
+Because the body will quickly build up a tolerance to the effects of Xanax, it can often lead to addiction.
 Xanax bars are the more potent version of the drug.

 About Xanax Bars

 Of all the versions of Xanax (alprazolam) available, Xanax bars provide the highest strength.
 The bars are scored so the patient can break them into .5 mg doses.
 This allows them to adjust the dosing to the present symptoms being experienced.